-Cash and cash equivalents represent cash at bank and are valued at amortised cost.
+Cash and cash equivalents represent cash at bank and are valued market value or at amortised cost.
 This is a good proxy for market value due to the short-term nature of the assets.

-D.1.1.8.
-Other Assets
+D.1.1.8.Other Assets